equationasian/websocket-chat/README.md

 # Chat App - babble
 I initially created this project as a fun introduction to the Spring framework, basic JavaScript, and the DOM for myself.
-It's an ongoing project I plan to further develop as I learn new technologies and dive deeper into full stack development.
+It's an ongoing project I plan to further develop as I dive deeper into full stack development.

 ## Description
 [Edit]